ibm-cloud-docs/containers/cs_users.md

 # Assigning cluster access
 {: #users}

-As a cluster administrator, you can define access policies for your {{site.data.keyword.containerlong}} community Kubernetes or OpenShift clusters to create different levels of access for different users.
+As a cluster administrator, you can define access policies for your {{site.data.keyword.containerlong}} clusters to create different levels of access for different users.
 For example, you can authorize certain users to work with cluster infrastructure resources and others to deploy only containers.
 {: shortdesc}

 ## Understanding access policies and roles